hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   Note that you must specify an Instance Group or Network Endpoint Group resource using the fully-qualified URL, rather than a partial URL.
-  When the BackendService has load balancing scheme INTERNAL, the instance group must be within the same region as the BackendService.
-Network Endpoint Groups are not supported for INTERNAL load balancing scheme.

 * `max_connections` -
   (Optional)